material-motion/material-motion/specifications/expressions.md

     expression = Tween().fadeIn()

-A **term function** initiates the creation of Plans.
+A **term function** initiates the description of Plans.
 An instance of a Term is returned by a Language’s term function.

 > Note: **Terms must be functions**.
 It may be tempting to define argument-less terms as dynamic properties.
 This would allow expressioins like `Tween().fadeIn`.
 We explicitly discourage this.
 Ensure that every term is a function in order to provide consistency to the engineer.